potnanny/application/README.md

 ## Reliable
 Potnanny does not rely on WiFi or cloud-connectivity.
 So even if your internet goes down, Potnanny will continue to work to control your environment.
 Once your Potnanny system is configured the way you want, it is very much a *set it and forget it* system.

-## Hotspot
-Most users will want to connect their Potnanny controller to their home WiFi network.
-But, If your grow is in a remote area without WiFi, Potnanny will automatically become its own WiFi hotspot (SSID=PNCTRL) you can connect to with a mobile device.
-Log into the system with your phone's web browser.

 ## Supported Bluetooth Devices
 This list includes only hygrometers, soil sensors, and power outlets that we have tested and found to have good, stable communication.